agbowlin/hiernodejs/README.md

 ## TODO

-- [COMPLETED] function PropertySearchVisitor(PropertyName, PropertyValue)
-	- A visitor object that collects nodes where the PropertyValue is found within the property PropertyName.

-- function BuildPath( KeyProperty, Delimiter = '/' )
-	- Builds a delimited path to this node from the root.
-The resulting path will be constructed using the KeyProperty property and will contain a leading delimiter.

-- function ParsePath( KeyProperty, Path, Delimiter = '' )
-	- Returns the node designated by the given Path.
-If the Delimiter is blank, the Delimiter will be auto-detected from the first character of the Path.

-- function DescendentsToArray()
-	- Flattens the hierarchy of descendents to an array.

-- function DescendentsFromArray( Array )
-	- Rebuilds the hierarchy of descendents from an array.

-- Revert to VisitRelatives( ThisNode, RelativeType, Visitor )
-	- Use wrappers for VisitParents, etc.

-- Other
 - More formal build tool (gulp or grunt?)
 - More formal testing tool (qunit?)
-	- Support JSDoc